 Why Do They Calm Me Down?

 To put it simply, stimulants likely calm you down because you are one of the many who have ADHD.
-Taking stimulants when you do not have ADHD often leads to side effects that mimic symptoms of ADHD.
+People without ADHD may experience different effects, including increased alertness, anxiety, or overstimulation depending on the dose and individual response.

 Every person’s brain and nervous system functions based on how your brain’s neurons communicate across synapses.
 These neurons relay important information via the transmitters throughout your brain.
 For all of these pathways to work efficiently, your neuron must both produce and release through the neurotransmitter, and it needs to stay long enough for it to bind to the receptor site.
 What occurs for individuals with ADHD is that the neurotransmitter is reabsorbed early back into the neuron.
 This means they cannot adequately relay the messages.
 That is where the medication helps!